saurabhkr78/ecomm/ecomm.md

 Question:
-when to follow ORM and When to follow native sql? why do we are usinf single table db for both the seller and buyer because it's a c2c portal
+when to follow ORM and When to follow native sql? why do we are usinf single table db for both the seller and buyer because it's a c2c portal and a normal user can become seller as well as buyer